Chapter 5: Handling Problems

 Q: Why are we blocked on design?

-A: Because designs aren't ready.
+A: Because designs are not ready.

-Q: Why aren't designs ready?
+Q: Why are designs not ready?

 A: Because designer is busy with other projects.